 When using the ATM, keep in mind that it may only accept cards from local banks, and may not allow cash advances on credit cards; you might need to try more than one ATM or more than one card.

-Many banks charge a fee of \$1-\$10 each time you use a foreign ATM.
-Others may charge you a percentage of the amount you withdraw.
+Many banks will charge a set fee or a percentage fee each time you use a foreign ATM.
 We recommend that you check with your bank before you depart.

-Lastly, don't forget to memorize the actual digits of your card's PIN number (many keypads at foreign ATMs do not include letters on their keys-they only display numbers.)
+Don't forget to memorize the actual digits of your card's PIN number (many keypads at foreign ATMs do not include letters on their keys-they only display numbers.)

 In most countries, ATMs are widely available in major cities.
 If you are in a rural location, it will likely be harder to find an ATM.
+If you are visiting a country that has different expectation for ATMs, they will be listed below.